"Cushioning" Might Be The Shadiest Dating Trend Yet

 Are you being cushioned?

-If you think you're being cushioned by a partner — maybe they're being distant or acting cold towards you, or you just have a gut feeling — both Sosa and Woods agree that the best thing for you to do is to be up front and direct about it.
-Woods recommends saying something along the lines of, 'I feel like you're being distant' or 'I feel like you're talking to other people.
+If you think you're being cushioned by a partner — maybe they're being distant or acting cold towards you, or you just have a gut feeling — both Sosa and Wood agree that the best thing for you to do is to be up front and direct about it.
+Wood recommends saying something along the lines of, 'I feel like you're being distant' or 'I feel like you're talking to other people.
 Are my suspicions actually true?'
 If they admit to it, ask them why.
 "Is there something in the relationship they weren't or aren't getting from you that they need?"
-Woods suggests asking.
+Wood suggests asking.
 "From there you can move forward, depending on their answer."

 If their answer is that you're not giving them enough time or attention and that's something they require, then that's an issue you can work on and move forward with if you choose to do so.
 But if that person isn't taking responsibility for their actions or saying they're not sure or refuse to give you an answer, then you have to ask yourself if this is a relationship you really want to be in.
 "Ultimately if it's not something you think that can be mended or fixed, then you have the opportunity to leave that relationship," Sosa says.